UniversalDependencies/UD_Chinese-CFL/README.txt

 .CONLLUX (extension files)

+[NOTE: This is a temporary measure for procedures whose descriptions are not yet available in the UD guidelines.]

-Note that there is an additional `.conllux` file of the same name for each of its `.conllu` counterpart.
-The `.conllux` file contains extra information not ordinarily stored in any of the 10 columns in `.conllu` format.
+Included is an additional `.conllux` file for the `.conllu` file of the same name.
+The `.conllux` counterpart file contains extra information not ordinarily stored in any of the 10 columns in the CONLL-U format.
 The non-duplicate columns in `.conllux` for this treebank are columns 3 (distributional tag), 6 (distributional head), 7 (distributional relation), and 10 (alignment).
 [If data in columns 3, 6, and 7 in the `.conllux` file are the same as their counterparts in `.conllu`, that means the distributional annotation is the same as the morphological annotation.
 For more information on "distributional" vs. "morphological" annotation, see descriptions further below.]

+ALIGNMENTS

 Alignments are linked to native-Chinese-speaker corrections (by Keying Li) of the learner sentences; storage of the corrected sentences are to be determined.
 All sentences pertaining to the learner corpus have a sent_id beginning with `CFL-`; original learner sentences have the parallel-treebank extension `/ori` in the sent_id, whereas the corrected sentences have the extension `/crr` in the sent_id.
 Each alignment includes the full sent_id followed by '#' and the index of the token aligned.
 Additional alignments in a one-to-many alignment is offset by commas (e.g. `CFL_A_1-5/crr#5,CFL_A_1-5/crr#6` means the token is aligned to tokens 5 and 6 of the corrected ('crr') sentence of 'CFL_A_1-5').